 I decided to get a cat because they are generally more independent and are okay when left alone for longer periods of time.
 Yes, they still want attention and they need their human-cat playtime (Helevar loves hunting our toes), but they’re more okay being left to their own devices as long as they’re trained.

 In addition to making sure you have the time, you want to make sure you get to know the animal itself.
 Each dog is different from another and each cat is different from the other (or turtle, or hampster, or lizard or . . . ).
 Try to spend some time with your potential new family member before adoption.
-Make sure they’re personality meshes with yours.
+Make sure their personality meshes with yours.

 I needed a tranquil and cuddly but fun-loving cat.
 Helevar was a little more mature than our other prospects and a lot more calm.
 She’s still a sassy little stinker and keeps us busy (as I’m writing this, she’s on my lap demanding cheek rubs), but she’s perfect for me.
 She keeps me in the present and always knows when I need some purring.